 - Child Custody/Visitation: A Temporary Restraining Order (TRO) can be issued in order to cover a variety of matters such as child custody or visitation orders.
 If one parent thinks it is necessary for the best interest of the child and themselves they may request and a Judge may order that the alleged offender have no contact or supervised contact only with the minor child(ren).
 If this is so ordered, the specifics will be stated so parties are aware of the set terms regarding visitation details.
 Where a Judge feels that supervised visitation is necessary, the other party will most likely be responsible for any and all costs associated with hiring a professional supervisor.

-- Resident Removal: If parties are currently residing together and the court feels this is not in the best interest of parties involved they may order that the alleged offender be removed from any residence in which you are currently residing.
+- Resident Removal: If parties are currently residing together and the court feels this is not in the best interest of the parties involved they may order that the alleged offender be removed from any residence in which you are currently residing.
 This is a possibility even if the alleged offender holds title or is the named “renter” of such property.

-- Firearms: If the other party owns or is in possession of firearms, the TRO will require that the individual turn the firearms over the Sheriff and provide proof to the court.
+- Firearms: If the other party owns or is in possession of firearms, the TRO will require that the individual turn the firearms over to the Sheriff and provide proof to the court.

 - Recorded Communications: While in effect, a TRO can grant the protected party the right to record any and all conversations between them and the alleged offender.

 There are other additional temporary orders that may be available depending on the specifics of your case.
-Speak with a qualified attorney to assess which type of temporary restraining orders would best suit your matter and your needs.
+Speak with a qualified attorney to assess which type of temporary restraining order would best suit your matter and your needs.

 Service of Temporary Restraining Order

-In order to set the temporary restraining order into effect it must be served on the other party.
+In order to set the temporary restraining order into effect, it must be served on the other party.
 This involves the Sherriff’s Department personally delivering the TRO to the party that is to be restrained.
 The Sherriff’s Department can also assign another person, anyone over the age of 18 and not a party to the action, to deliver the restraining order to the individual.

 The physical serving of the TRO document to the other party places the restraining order into effect and it immediately becomes active.
 That party is entitled to know the details of the court’s order and the next upcoming court date.
 Once served with the TRO the other party is officially restrained from contacting the protected party and must abide by the orders in the TRO for the duration of its stated length.

-In response to the temporary restraining order the restrained party has the right to prepare documents in response to the orders placed against them.
+In response to the temporary restraining order, the restrained party has the right to prepare documents in response to the orders placed against them.
 These responsive documents will be served on the protected party and the court.
-These documents are time sensitive, and must be served on the requesting party at least two (2) days prior to the scheduled hearing.
+These documents are time sensitive and must be served on the requesting party at least two (2) days prior to the scheduled hearing.
 If the responsive documents are not served in a timely manner a continuance may be granted if the responding party requests to further review and respond to the responsive documents.

 After being served with the court documents, if the other party disagrees with the orders listed they have an opportunity to prepare their responsive documents and have them served on the protected party and the court.
 A Proof of Service must also be mailed with the Response.
 These documents must be served on the requesting party at least two (2) days prior to the hearing.